 - After three months, residents are eligible to take a pass upon approval.
 As program participants progress through the program, the pass policy changes.

-- Tier 1 and Tier 2 program participants are not eligible for a pass.
+- Phase 1 and Phase 2 program participants are not eligible for a pass.

-- Phase Two program participants are eligible for two 8-hour passes and two 48-hour passes.
+- Phase 4 program participants are eligible for two 8-hour passes and two 48-hour passes.

-- Phase Three program participants that choose to stay on campus for the last three months will be eligible for any 8-hour pass and any 48-hour pass until graduation.
+- Phase 5 program participants that choose to stay on campus for the last three months will be eligible for any 8-hour pass and any 48-hour pass until graduation.

 - If program participants are on restriction, they are not eligible for a pass until they are not longer on restriction.